jamesobi/Glassware/README.md

 A Prism Of Knowledge

 Objective
-* to explain complex chemistry ideas using simplified games
+* to explain chemistry ideas and labs using simplified games

 Gameplay Mechanics
 * It is a single player, minigame collection where the player collects badges based on the games that they collect (for now. maybe a dumb way to die mechanic would be better)